chriskrycho/v4.chriskrycho.com/content/tech/typescript-keyof-follow-up.md

 ---
 Title: TypeScript <code>keyof</code> Follow-Up
-Subtitle: Better ways and problems with the last approach.
+Subtitle: Autocomplete all the things in all the ways!
 Tags: programming languages, software development, typescript, javascript
 Category: Tech
 Date: 2017-01-03 20:35
+Modified: 2017-01-08 17:47
 ---

 I recently wrote up some neat things you can do with [`keyof` and mapped types][prev] in TypeScript 2.1.
-In playing further with those bits, I ran into some interesting limitations to the approach I outlined there, so here we are.
+In playing further with those bits, I ran into some interesting variations on the approach I outlined there, so here we are.

 [prev]: http://www.chriskrycho.com/2016/keyof-and-mapped-types-in-typescript-21.html